Daily News Curation - 2025-12-29

 “This is strictly a business decision.” 📍 Source Score: 4.00

-A CN Rail train derailed on Sunday in Winnipeg’s South Osborne area, with eight cars tipping over and a ninth remaining upright.
-Officials say there is no threat to public safety. 📍 Source Score: 3.60
+A CN Rail train derailed on Sunday in Winnipeg’s South Osborne area, with eight cars tipping over and two remaining upright.
+Officials say there is no threat to public safety. 📍 Source Score: 3.90

 The timeless classic hits the Granville Island Stage. 📍 Source Score: 4.50